Joe Kent: U.S. congressional campaigns in Washington (2021–2022; 2023–2024)

-Kent faced allegations of apparent associations between himself and white nationalists during his campaign.
-In March 2022, he entered into a dispute with the far-right commentator Nick Fuentes, who described a phone call the men had the previous year in which Kent purportedly said, "I love what you're doing."
-After Kent disavowed Fuentes and stated that he had not sought his endorsement over his views on race and religion, Fuentes chastised Kent for not being sufficiently conservative.
-Kent was later interviewed by American Virtue, an organization associated with Fuentes, and stated that American culture was "anti-white" and "anti-straight-white-male".
-The Associated Press reported in July that the Kent campaign had paid a member of the Proud Boys, a far-right militia, as a consultant, that Kent was a political ally of Joey Gibson, a right-wing political activist, and that Kent had photographed himself with Greyson Arnold, a self-described Christian nationalist.
-The campaign told the Associated Press that Kent was unaware of who Arnold was.
-In September, CNN reported that Kent had given an interview to Arnold.
-In his campaign, he made repeated references to Sam Francis, a white nationalist writer.
+In March 2022, he entered into a dispute with white supremacist commentator Nick Fuentes, who claimed during a livestream that Kent privately told him, "I love what you're doing."
+News agencies could not verify the claim; Kent denied that the statement had ever been made.
+After Kent disavowed Fuentes and stated he had not sought his endorsement over his views on race and religion, Fuentes chastised Kent for not being sufficiently conservative.
+Kent was later interviewed by American Virtue, an organization associated with Fuentes, and stated American culture was "anti-white" and "anti-straight-white-male".
+The Associated Press reported in July the Kent campaign had paid a member of the Proud Boys, a far-right militia, as a consultant, that Kent was a political ally of Joey Gibson, a right-wing political activist, and that Kent had photographed himself with Greyson Arnold, a self-described Christian nationalist.
+The campaign told the Associated Press Kent was unaware who Arnold was.
+In September, CNN reported Kent had given an interview to Arnold.
+In his campaign, he made repeated references to Sam Francis, a paleoconservative writer who identified as a white nationalist late in life.

 Kent defeated Herrera Beutler in the state's open primary in August, though he received fewer votes than Marie Gluesenkamp Perez, a Democrat.
 Gluesenkamp Perez shifted her campaign towards issues with broad Democratic appeal, including abortion, as well as schools and jobs.
-Kent's views led to Glusenkamp Perez garnering some Republican support.
+Kent's views led to Gluesenkamp Perez garnering some Republican support.
 She defeated Kent in one of the largest upsets that year.
 He initially refused to concede, but eventually did so in December.
 On January 11, 2023, Kent announced a second campaign for Washington's third congressional district.
 Kent married Heather Kaiser that year.
-Glusenkamp Perez won the 2024 election.
+By October 2024, polling between Gluesenkamp Perez and Kent indicated that the election was likely to be close.
+That month, they debated at KATU's studio in Portland, Oregon.
+Gluesenkamp Perez won the 2024 election in November.

 Acting chief of staff to the director of national intelligence (February–July 2025)

 By February 2025, Kent had been serving as the acting chief of staff to Tulsi Gabbard, the director of national intelligence; his role was disclosed by The Washington Post in March.
-Responding to a request from the Trump administration, Kent requested the National Intelligence Council conduct an intelligence assessment on connections between the government of Venezuela and Tren de Aragua; after the report failed to yield associations between the government and the gang, he pressured Michael Collins, the acting chairman, to reassess its analysis after The New York Times reported on the internal report.
+Responding to a request from the Trump administration, Kent requested the National Intelligence Council conduct an intelligence assessment on connections between the government of Venezuela and the organized crime syndicate Tren de Aragua.
+After the report failed to yield associations between the government and the gang, he pressured Michael Collins, the acting chairman, to reassess its analysis after The New York Times reported on the internal report.
 The assessment conflicted with Trump's invocation of the Alien Enemies Act, which requires a connection to a foreign state.
 Kent was a member of the Signal group chat involved in one of the United States government group chat leaks.